0b01/rickyhan.com/_posts/2017-10-12-running-factorio-headless-on-SONM.markdown

     >       RAM: 10240kb
     >END

-Now we need to figure out which miner to run the task on:
+Now we need to figure out the miner on which to run the task:

     $ ./sonmcli --addr 127.0.0.1:10001 miner list
     Miner: 127.0.0.1:50928          Idle